chrisant996/clink/docs/clink.md

 - [ ] Create a repo with custom prompts, and encourage people to add pull requests to share their own custom prompts in it.
 - [ ] Describe the `clink config prompt` commands.

-See [Customizing the Prompt](#customisingtheprompt) for information on writing your own custom prompts and optionally packaging them as "*.clinkprompt" files.
+See [Customizing the Prompt](#customisingtheprompt) for information on writing your own custom prompts, and see [Sharing Custom Prompts](#sharing-custom-prompts) for information on optionally packaging them as "*.clinkprompt" files.

 <a name="filelocations"></a>